Romsey and Southampton North

 Romsey and Southampton North is a constituency represented in the House of Commons of the UK Parliament since its 2010 creation by Caroline Nokes for the Conservative Party.
 For the purposes of election expenses and type of returning officer it is a county constituency.

 History

 Parliament accepted the Boundary Commission's Fifth Periodic Review of Westminster constituencies which created this constituency for the 2010 general election primarily as an extended Romsey constituency.

 Boundaries

-Romsey and Southampton North is formed from electoral wards:
+2010–2024: Romsey and Southampton North was formed from electoral wards: